-The youngest of the Shetland fire festivals is the South Mainland Up Helly Aa, or SMUHA as it is locally known.
+The newest of the Shetland fire festivals is the South Mainland Up Helly Aa, or SMUHA as it is locally known, now one of the larger fire festivals each winter.

 calendarDate